Aspire to be more

 The delivered curriculum (scheme of work) reflects the needs of our pupils and is tailored to meet specific needs.
 We expect teachers to use the PSHE programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.

-The curriculum is split into core themes of: Meet your Brain, Celebrate, Appreciate, Relate and Engage.
+The curriculum is split into core themes of: Keeping/ Staying Safe, Keeping/ Staying Healthy, Relationships, Being Responsible, Feelings and Emotions, Hazard Watch (KS1), A World Without Judgement (KS2).
 The children will meet these themes throughout the course of the year and the themes are built upon as the children move through school.

 In EYFS and KS1 children use floor books to record their responses to and progress in PSHE sessions.
 These books travel with the children as they move to the next year group so they can look back at their learning and the next teacher can see the starting points.
-In KS2, the children record their learning in a My Happy Mind journal.
+In KS2, the children record their learning in a book.

 At St Anne’s we believe that PSHE plays a vital part of primary education and needs to be taught at least weekly; although there will also be opportunity to make cross curricular links and these opportunities should not be missed.
 This enables staff to ensure full coverage of the PSHE scheme of work.
 There are always occasions where staff may feel it necessary to teach PSHE as a result of an issue which has arisen in their own class.